 That’s why you should always make sure you have the best legal representation.
-We’ll gather all the necessary evidence and put forward the best possible case to help you avoid a driving ban
+We have a very high success rate and will put forward the best possible case to help you avoid a driving ban.

-We can represent you in any Court in England or Wales.
+We can represent you nationwide – in any Court in England or Wales.

 In some cases, we can also put forward a “special reasons” argument to avoid penalty points altogether.
 This may apply if, for example, you were driving in an emergency.